-This year's theme is The Natural Resources of Our Great State.
+This year's theme is The People of Louisiana.
 The contest is open to all high school students in our District, and the winning artwork will be displayed for one year in the U.S. Capitol and featured on House.gov's Congressional Art Competition page.

-- All artwork submissions must be turned in to either our Bossier or Leesvile offices no later than Wednesday, April 19.
+- All artwork submissions must be turned in to either our Bossier or Leesville offices no later than Wednesday, April 17.

 Artwork entered in the contest may be up to 28 inches by 28 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 - Prints - including lithographs, silkscreen, and block prints